natalijaglisovic/SDS-Exam-Group-5/README.md

 Jungherr, A. (2016).
 Twitter use in election campaigns: A systematic literature review, <em>Journal of Information & Technology, 13</em>(1), 72 – 91.

 Meftah, S. Semmar, N. & Sadat, F. (2018).
-A Neural Network Model for Part-Of-Speech Tagging of Social Media Texts, European Language Resources Association, L18-1446
+A Neural Network Model for Part-Of-Speech Tagging of Social Media Texts, <em>European Language Resources Association</em>, L18-1446

 Munk, A. K. (2019).
 Four styles of quali-quantitative analysis.
-Making sense of the new nordic food movement on the web.
-Nordicom Review, 40(1), 159 – 176.
+Making sense of the new nordic food movement on the web. <em>Nordicom Review, 40</em>(1), 159 – 176.

 Vargas, M. (2018). ”Agents of change”: the progressive democratic diffusion across U.S. house and state legislative elections in 2018.
 University of California Santa Cruz: Dean’s and Chancellor’s Research Award.

 Wu, D., & Coleman, R. (2009).
-Advancing agenda-setting theory: The comparative strength and new contingent conditions of the two levels of agenda-setting effects.
-Journalism & Mass Communication Quarterly, 86(4), 775 – 789.
+Advancing agenda-setting theory: The comparative strength and new contingent conditions of the two levels of agenda-setting effects. <em>Journalism & Mass Communication Quarterly, 86</em>(4), 775 – 789.

 Yuan, E., Feng, M., & Liu, X. (2019).
 The r/evolution of civic engagement: an exploratory network analysis of the Facebook group occupy Chicago.
 Information, Communication & Society, 22(2), 267 - 285.